bigfix/developer.bigfix.com/site/reference/world.md

 # current bes site

 Returns the site that is the source of the current relevance evaluation.
-Items in a site that can evaluate relevance include Fixlet messages, Tasks, Baselines, Analyses, Wizards and Dashboards.
+Items in a site that can evaluate relevance include fixlets, Tasks, Baselines, Analyses, Wizards and Dashboards.

 # current computer